kkgthb/web-site-astro-03-sitecore/README.md

 ---

-## Known issues 10/23/24, 3PM:
+## Known issues 10/24/24, 12PM:

 ### Needs tutorial

 TODO:  explain how to watch this codebase run.

-### Some paths broken with SSG

-* BROKEN:  `npm run build` followed by `node ./dist/server/entry.mjs` 404-errors out if you try to visit `http://localhost`, even though it is a valid path with my particularly Sitecore Layout Service API that I am testing against.
-    * I need to figure out why, because this is a bug.
-It does not have this problem with all valid routes -- a handful of them SSG-pre-generate correctly.
-* WORKING:  `npm run dev` only 404-errors out if you try to visit something nonsensical like `http://localhost/i-really-should-not-exist/`.
-This is the behavior I was hoping for regardless of whether in `dev` or `build`.

 ### No main or footer HTML

-The only HTML-rendering component code files I have yet bothered to author pertain to the header.
+The only HTML-rendering component code files I have yet bothered to author pertain to the header _(and I haven't even finished that)_.
 Main body and footer content returned by the Sitecore Layout Service API is still being blithely ignored.

 ---